 A Conversation with Jane Garvey

-Chairman of the United Continental Holdings, Inc. and North American Chairman at Meridiam
+Chairman of United Continental Holdings, Inc. and North American Chairman of Meridiam Infrastructure

 Ms. Garvey will discuss her role as Chairman of the United Airlines Board, trends in infrastructure funding, aviation trends in general, and the enhanced emphasis airlines are placing on passenger experience.

 Prior to her position with Meridiam, Ms. Garvey led the U.S. Public/Private Partnerships advisory group at JPMorgan, where she advised states on financing strategies to facilitate much-needed project delivery for state governments.
 During her career in public service, Ms. Garvey served as the 14th Administrator of the Federal Aviation Administration (FAA) from August 1997 to August 2002.
 She was the first FAA administrator to serve a full five-year term and also the first female to lead the agency.
 As Administrator of the FAA, Ms. Garvey guided the agency through many safety and modernization milestones.
 She led the FAA through the extraordinarily formidable events of September 11, 2001 with compassion and assurance of mission.
 She also pioneered the FAA through Y2K preparation and implementation and is known for her deliberate collaboration and ability to bring all stakeholders together.